ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 After further investigation, to see if the 1880 Robert Mills could possibly be Edward H. Mills' half brother Robert Sydney Mills, I confirmed the photo is of [Robert Mills](https://www.findagrave.com/memorial/77507182/robert-mills) (unknown to 11 Dec 1890), an "Ex-Police Commissioner" and also "one of the most prominent builders and operators in lake vessels at this port", including one shipped named "Robert Mills" (11 Dec 1890, The Buffalo Commercial, Buffalo NY, p8).
 [More information on this Robert Mills here.]({{% ref "mills-robert" %}})

 A document worth highlighting in the Queens collection is the will of Timothy Mills, the common ancestor.
-(A copy of his will can be found in ) And in addition to materials related to Buffalo,the inventory of the collection indicates there are Mills living in New Jersey, Ohio and Michigan, and intriguingly, Naples NY, possibly confirming a relation to the [Horace Mills]({{% ref "mills-horace-f-1854" %}}) of that region.
+(A copy of his will can be found in the volume *A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica*.)
+And in addition to materials related to Buffalo,the inventory of the collection indicates there are Mills living in New Jersey, Ohio and Michigan, and intriguingly, Naples NY, possibly confirming a relation to the [Horace Mills]({{% ref "mills-horace-f-1854" %}}) of that region.
 The references to Buffalo and Naples may also provide context for the Mills' move to Corfu.

 The collection also contains genealogies and other information on the following surnames that can be found, often multiple times, throughout the Mills genealogy: